sarahciston/codingcare/_drafts/interviews.md

 22
 00:02:41.940 --> 00:02:56.910
 Garrett Flynn: like electrodes stuck in their brains.
 You're recording all of that data.
 You have to store it somewhere a lot of times that's in like a custom form out.
-So like just matlamp files, or some random Cse or things like that.
+So like just matlab files, or some random Cse or things like that.
 A lot of acquisition systems have their own

 23
 00:02:57.080 --> 00:03:10.719